2020 LD

 2020 LD is an Apollo near-Earth asteroid roughly 140 m in diameter.
 It was discovered on 7 June 2020 when the asteroid was about 0.03 AU from Earth and had a solar elongation of 154 degrees.
 The glare of the Sun had masked the approach of the asteroid since November 2019.
 The asteroid passed closest approach to Earth on 5 June 2020 at a distance of 0.002 AU.
-The close approach distance is now known with an accuracy of roughly ± 1000 km.
-This is the largest asteroid to pass closer than the Moon this year and possibly the largest since in November 2011.
+The close approach distance is now known with an accuracy of roughly ± 50 km.
+This is the largest asteroid to pass closer than the Moon in 2020 and possibly the largest since in November 2011.
 The asteroid makes close approaches to Mercury, Venus, Earth, and Mars.
 It will be brighter than apparent magnitude 24 until 18 July 2020.

-With a short 6 day observation arc it was possible that the asteroid had passed 0.00008 AU from Earth in June 1918 or would pass 0.0001 AU from Venus in April 2024.
+When it had a short 6 day observation arc, it was possible that the asteroid could have passed 0.00008 AU from Earth in June 1918 or would have passed 0.0001 AU from Venus in April 2024.

 With a 11-day observation arc, the Sentry Risk Table listed a 1 in 9 million chance of impact on 7 June 2109, prior to the asteroid's removal from the list on 21 May 2021.

 is another similarly sized asteroid whose close approach was not masked by the Sun in 2020.

-Recent 100m asteroids passing inside lunar distance
+Recent 100m asteroids passing within lunar distance

 Very few asteroids have known sizes or shapes.
 The albedo (how reflective the surface is) of these asteroids is often unknown and therefore only generic assumptions can be made about their sizes.
 A smaller more reflective asteroid can have the same absolute magnitude (H) of a larger less reflective asteroid.